Zojalyx/Return-of-the-King-AP-Manual/README.md

-This is the first version of Return of the King Manual for Archipelago NOW PLAYABLE!!!
+Return of the King Manual for Archipelago NOW PLAYABLE!!!

+PLEASE GO TO VERSION 1.5 IN THE RELEASES TAB FOR THE MOST UP TO DATE AND LEAST BROKEN VERSION!!!!

 *****NOTE*****